top of page

 Origin

-The indigenous people (Aztecs/Mexicas) who inhabited the Centro American lands long before the Spanish conquest, had a different view of death that differed from what we believe now.
+The indigenous people (Aztecs/Mexicas) who inhabited the Centro-American lands long before the Spanish conquest, had a different view of death that differed from what we believe now.
 For them, death wasn't a sad event but the opportunity to go to a different realm where one can become one with the universe and fulfil their 'life purpose'.
 Aztecs had not one but many celebrations of the death and one of them occurred between September and November after the year's harvest and coincidentally these dates concurred with the Prehispanic celebration of "Todos Los Santos" or "All Hallow's Eve" on November 1st, so after the Conquest of America these two holidays kind of mixed, giving birth to what we now know as the Day of the Death.

 On November 1st it is believed that the souls of the dead children come to the lands of the living, that's why this day is also called "Day of the Little Angels" and the names of the departed children will often be written on a sugar skull.